gael55x/Project-Auctions/README.md

 - `commenter`: Foreign key reference to the user who made the comment.
 - `content`: The text content of the comment.

-> Note: You may have additional models depending on your specific requirements.
+> Note: You can change it lol.

 ## Features

-- **Create Listing**: Users can visit a page to create a new listing by providing a title, description, starting bid, optional image URL, and category.
+- **Create Listing**: Users have the ability to create new auction listings by providing essential details such as title, description, starting bid, and optional information like image URL and category selection.
+-

-- **Active Listings Page**: The default route allows users to view all currently active auction listings.
-Each listing displays the title, description, current price, and associated photo (if available).
+- **Active Listings Page**: The default route presents users with a comprehensive view of all currently active auction listings.
+Each listing showcases key information such as title, description, current price, and, if available, an associated photo.

-- **Listing Page**: Clicking on a listing takes users to a specific page for that listing.
-Here, users can view all the details of the listing, including the current price.
+- **Listing Page**: Clicking on a specific listing leads users to a dedicated page that provides comprehensive details about the listing, including the current price and other relevant information.

-- **Watchlist**: Signed-in users can add listings to their watchlist and remove them if they are already added.
-The watchlist page displays all the listings that a user has added, and clicking on any listing takes the user to its respective page.
+- **Watchlist**: Signed-in users can curate their personalized watchlist by adding and removing listings according to their preferences.
+The watchlist page showcases all the listings that a user has added, and clicking on any listing redirects the user to its respective page.

-- **Bidding**: Signed-in users can place bids on auction listings.
-The bid must be equal to or higher than the starting bid and any existing bids.
-Users are presented with an error if the bid does not meet these criteria.
+- **Bidding**: Authenticated users can participate in the bidding process by placing bids on auction listings.
+The bid amount must be equal to or higher than the starting bid and any existing bids.
+Users are promptly notified and presented with an error if the bid does not meet these criteria.

-- **Closing Auction**: If the user who created the listing is signed in, they have the ability to "close" the auction from the listing page.
-This action makes the highest bidder the winner and makes the listing inactive.
+- **Closing Auction**: Listing creators who are signed in have the privilege to "close" auctions directly from the listing page.
+This action determines the highest bidder as the winner and marks the listing as inactive.

-- **Winning Status**: On a closed listing page, if a signed-in user has won the auction, the page indicates their winning status.
+- **Winning Status**: On a closed listing page, if a signed-in user emerges as the winner of the auction, their winning status is prominently displayed.

-- **Comments**: Signed-in users can add comments to listing pages, and all comments made on a listing are displayed on the page.
+- **Comments**: Authenticated users can engage in discussions and provide comments on listing pages.
+All comments made by users on a listing are dynamically displayed on the page, facilitating interaction and conversation.

-- **Categories**: Users can visit a page that displays a list of all listing categories.
-Clicking on a category name takes the user to a page showing all active listings in that category.
+- **Categories**: Users can explore a dedicated page that showcases a comprehensive list of all available listing categories.
+Clicking on a specific category directs the user to a page displaying all active listings within that category.

-- **Django Admin Interface**: The Django admin interface allows site administrators to view, add, edit, and delete listings, comments, and bids made on the site.
+- **Django Admin Interface**: The Django admin interface empowers site administrators with extensive capabilities to manage the platform effectively.
+Administrators can effortlessly view, add, edit, and delete listings, comments, and bids within the system.

 ## How to Run in VSC
 To run the Project-Auctions web app in Visual Studio Code (VSC), follow these steps:

-1. Make a virtual environment by executing the following command in your terminal: python3 -m venv venv
+1. Make a virtual environment by executing the following command in your terminal:
+  - **python3 -m venv venv**

 2. Activate the virtual environment by running the appropriate command based on your operating system:
    - **Windows**: